oslo-pm/oslo-pm.github.io/_posts/2018-04-19-npw2018-call-for-papers.md

 * August 15th - Closing of Registration
 * Sep 6th-7th - The 2009 Nordic Perl Workshop

-- With regards
+With regards

-For the Program Commitee.
+Fom the Program Commitee.

 Marcus Ramberg